elastic/elasticsearch-net-example/README.md

  - Make sure you have a recent [version of JAVA installed](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

- - The application we're building is set up to [run traffic through fiddler](https://www.telerik.com/download/fiddler) if it notices its running which is supper helpful seeing the request we fire off to Elasticsearch.
+ - The application we're building is set up to [run traffic through fiddler](https://www.telerik.com/download/fiddler) if it notices it's running, which is super helpful in seeing the requests to and responses from Elasticsearch.

 Clone this repository and open the solution using Visual Studio or Xamarin Studio.